 - financial information e.g. the product / service you purchased, its price, your payment methods and history, the channels you use and your ways of interacting with us, your ability to get and manage your credit, payments into your account including salary details and information concerning complaints and disputes;

-- details of your visits to our Website or our Mobile Apps and the resources that you access e.g. device information, location, and advertisements that you've clicked;
+- details of your visits to our Website or our Mobile Apps and the resources that you access e.g. device information, location, and advertisements that you've clicked or viewed;

 - information we use to identify and authenticate you e.g. your signature and biometric information e.g. your voice for voice ID, or additional information received from external sources required for compliance purposes.